 - 3 cloves garlic minced

 - 1 tablespoon fresh parsley

 - 1 tablespoon fresh oregano

-- Cut a diagonal pattern in the bread, using a serrated knife.
-Cut all the way down to the bottom, without cutting through the base of the loaf.
+- Using a serrated knife, cut a diagonal pattern in the bread about 1" (2.5cm) apart.
+Slice all the way down to the bottom, without cutting through the base of the loaf.
 The base of loaf should be intact.

 - Spread the garlic butter mixture generously between the cuts of the bread, ensuring it reaches all the way to the bottom.

 - Sprinkle the shredded cheese evenly in-between and over the top of the bread, make sure to get it inside the cuts.
 Sprinkle with chili flakes (optional).

 - Loosely cover with foil to ensure the cheese doesn't burn.

 - Place foiled bread loaf on a baking sheet and bake in the preheated oven for 10 minutes, or until the cheese is melted and bubbly.
 Remove foil and bake for another 5 minutes until cheese is melted and golden brown.